ccxt/ccxt/wiki/FAQ.md

 ## I am calling a method and I get an error, what am I doing wrong?

 You're not reporting the issue properly ) Please, help the community to help you ) Read this and follow the steps: https://github.com/ccxt/ccxt/blob/master/CONTRIBUTING.md#how-to-submit-an-issue.
-Once again, your code to reproduce the issue and your verbose request and response **ARE REQUIRED**.
+Once again, your code to reproduce the issue and your verbose request and response **ARE REQUIRED**. *The error traceback is not enough.*

 ## Can you implement feature `foo` in exchange `bar`?